katalinschmidt/webscraping/README.md

 ## Project Description
 This project contains two webscrapers:
-1) Scrapes the IRS Prior Year Products website for forms matching user's input & returns results as JSON data
+1) Scrapes the website for forms matching user's input & returns results as JSON data
-2) Scrapes the IRS Prior Year Products website for forms matching user's input & downloads results as PDFs
+2) Scrapes the website for forms matching user's input & downloads results as PDFs

 What is webscraping and when is it done?
     * Webscraping is a program written to extract the data you see when you visit the website manually.